 Step 1: Find Out the Cause of the Delay

 There are several reasons why your flight could be delayed.
 Frequent reasons include air traffic control restrictions, bird strikes, airline strikes, technical malfunction, rotational delay, and aviation system failures.
-You are entitled to know the reason for your flight delay and it will also help you when claiming compensation.
+You are entitled to know the reason for your flight delay and it will also help you when looking at flight compensation companies.
 The cause of the delay can determine whether or not you’ll be entitled to any form of compensation.